Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 Console.WriteLine(body);
 ```

-For more information on setting up all the needed Azure resources for Sending and Receiving messages, see this [Quickstart](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).
+For more information on setting up the needed Azure resources for sending and receiving messages, see this [Quickstart](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).

 ### Sending a batch of messages